stnagy/iMessageServer/README.md

 # iMessageServer

 iMessageServer is a ruby/rails application designed to extract new iMessages from the iMessage database in the OS X operating system, format the extracted information into an SMS message, and transmit that message via [Twilio's SMS API](https://www.twilio.com/sms/api).
-The application can be controlled via the phone number receiving forwarded iMessages (via `forward` and `unforward` commands) or via a simple local web interface.
+The application also permits responding to iMessages via SMS commands.
+The application can be controlled via the phone number receiving forwarded iMessages (e.g. `forward`, `unforward`, and `r`/`m`  commands) or via a simple local web interface.

 For this application to function, the user must be able to create a [Twilio account](https://www.twilio.com/sms/api) and an [AWS account](http://console.aws.amazon.com/). **This application will not run for free.
 Twilio and AWS charge fees according to their fee schedules ([Twilio](https://www.twilio.com/pricing), [AWS](https://aws.amazon.com/sqs/pricing/)).** For personal use, however, AWS charges will likely be zero (first 1 million `forward` and `unforward` commands per month are free as of the writing of this readme).

 The application does not alter the operating system's iMessage database, but instead makes a temporary copy of the database in this application's directory each time iMessages are extracted.
-Accordingly, this application is not designed to respond to iMessage chats, but simply enables forwarding of the chat contents via SMS for users who are away from iMessage.

 This repository has only been tested on OS X Catalina.